ebot1234/OpenFMS_OLD/README.md

 *The Hardware list will be avalible on request and the same with the PLC program.
+For additonal Info and setup please visit the WIKI page.

 -OFMS Dev Team